gumgum/multivitamin/README.md

 ![](https://i.imgur.com/ll70SQO.png)

-**Multivitamin** is python framework for serving computer vision (CV) and machine learning (ML) models in the cloud, aimed at It is intended to define the infrastructure around a single service.
+**Multivitamin** is python framework for serving computer vision (CV) and machine learning (ML).
+It's intention is to simplify the infrastructure for a single service.

 ## Main Features